HorizonRobotics/alf/docs/tutorial/algorithm_interfaces.rst

   def calc_loss(self, info: MyACInfo):
     zeros = info.zeros
     print("calc_loss: ", zeros.shape)
-    return super(MyACAlgorithm, self).calc_loss(info.ac)
+    return super().calc_loss(info.ac)

 Note that here the input ``info`` is already assumed to be over a temporal extent.
-So we obtain the created and stacked zero tensor and inspect its shape again.
+So we obtain the created and stacked zero tensor and print its shape again.
 We continue doing the same thing for the other two interfaces:

 .. code-block:: python